-To meet demand from schools and colleges for Aspirational Mentoring we would like to invite those who are interested in becoming a mentor to attend a half day training sessions in September
+To meet demand from schools and colleges for Aspirational Mentoring we would like to invite those who are interested in becoming a mentor to register their interest to attend a half day training session.

 Please click ‘Get Involved’ to book yourself on a session